Bondowoso Regency

-The administrative centre of the regency is the provincial town of Bondowoso, after which the regency in named.
+The administrative centre of the regency is the provincial town of Bondowoso, after which the regency is named.
 Common in most provincial towns is a park in the city centre, called "Alun-Alun"; Bondowoso is no exception.
 In the backdrop of the park is a view of a mountain ("gunung").

 Tourist spots include Kawah Ijen, a crater lake.
 Kawah Ijen is managed jointly by two local governments, Bondowoso Regency and Banyuwangi Regency.
+A hike or climb to the crater takes around 1–2 hours.
 In addition to the crater, other tourist destinations in Bondowoso are Tancak Kembar in Pakem and Air Terjun Belawan Sempol.
-A hike or climb to the crater takes around 1.5 to 3 hours.
 Other spots are Gunung Merapi and waterfalls.

 Bondowoso town is known for its dessert, "tape" (pronounced "tah-peh"), to the extent that it is named "Tape city".
-Tape is tapioca with a kind of flour added that acts as a preservative.
-Medium-sized slices of tape are wrapped in banana leaves and kept in a light container for five days to be fermented prior to being consumed.
+Tape is made from cassava wrapped inside banana leaves to be fermented with fermentation starter which contains yeast (mainly Saccharomyces cerevisiae), mold (such as Aspergillus sp.), and bacteria (such as Acetobacter sp.)

-There is an Arabic community living in the area for some time, since before the Dutch occupation.
-They live in a place called "Kampung Arab" (Arabs Compound) on Imam Bonjol Street.
+There has been an Arabic community living in the area for some time, since before the Dutch occupation.
+They live in an area called "Kampung Arab" (Arabs Compound) on Imam Bonjol Street.

 Administrative districts

-The Regency is divided into twenty-three districts (kecamatan), tabulated below with their areas and their population totals from the 2010 Census and the 2020 Census.
-The former Sempol District, in the far southeast of the regency, which contains the crater lake of Kawah Ijen, has been renamed Ijen District.
-The table also includes the location of the district headquarters and the number of administrative villages (rural desa and urban kelurahan) in each district.
+The Regency is divided into twenty-three districts (kecamatan), tabulated below with their areas and their population totals from the 2010 Census and the 2020 Census, together with the official estimates as of mid-2024.
+The former Sempol District, in the far southeast of the regency, which contains the crater lake of Kawah Ijen, has been renamed Ijen District; unlike the rest of the regency, which lies on the other side of the Ijen Mountain Range, it drains towards the Bali Strait.
+The table also includes the locations of the district headquarters the number of administrative villages in each district (totaling 209 rural desa and 10 urban kelurahan), and its postcodes.

+Notes: (a) except for the desa of Pengarang, which has a postcode of 68271. (b) including one kelurahan (the district administrative centre). (c) comprises 7 kelurahan (Badean, Blindungan, Dabasah, Kademangan, Kota Kulon, Nangkaan and Tamansari) and 4 desa. (d) except for the desa of Grujugan, which has a postcode of 68261.

 Megalithic artifacts

-There are more than 1000 megalithic artifacts found in the villages around Bondowoso, such as menhirs (standing stones), sarcophagi, statues, dolmens (lying stones or tomb tables) and caves.
+There are more than 1000 megalithic artifacts found in the villages around Bondowoso, such as menhirs (standing stones), sarcophagi, statues, dolmens (lying stones or tomb tables), and caves.
 A common megalith type found in Indonesia is the batu kenong with a shape resembling a local musical instrument.
 The Bondowoso Regency contains up to 400 batu kenong, the highest concentration in Indonesia.
 An easily accessible location with a wide variety of megaliths is the Pekauman Site at kilometer 8 on the Jember-Bondowoso road.